ACH Versus Wire Transfers: Which Payment Method Is Right for Your Business?

 people transferring money

 Wire transfers and Automated Clearing House (ACH) transfers power the exchange of trillions of dollars every year.
 When you need to send money fast, these payment types get the job done.
+Popular options include ACH bank transfer, PayPal and Venmo, but there are many others.
 But they’re not the same.

 If time is of the essence, wire transfers get your money from point A to point B in less than a day, even internationally.
 But if a cost-effective option is your top priority, ACH transfers offer the lowest fees.